avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Art
-* Are you good at art?
-* Did you learn art at school when you were a child?
-* What kind of art do you like?
-* Is art popular in your country?
-* Have you ever been to an art gallery?
-* Do you think children can benefit from going to art galleries?
 ## Birthdays
 * Do you enjoy your birthdays?
 * Do you usually celebrate your birthday?